bakins/brianakinsorg/source/_posts/2013-05-18-smartos-playing-at-home.markdown

 try [Project-Fifo](http://project-fifo.net/).
 I followed the install guide and had it running.

-Note at this point, only an hour had passed since I unboxed the server.
-I'd installed the new hard drives, setup SmartOS, and setup Project-Fifo all in un under an hour.
+**Note:** At this point, only an hour had passed since I unboxed the server.
+I'd installed the new hard drives, setup SmartOS, and setup Project-Fifo -- all in under an hour.
 I'll just say I have not had this painless of an experience with an open source project in a long time, if ever.